oshablue/dacqman/README.md

     - work flow for popout sensible? need use case / field use feedback
     - DCF-UI output file format still ok?
     - long run time (within actual use-case bounds) ok? or buffer / slow down issues?
+    - Test enum and comms and run with Win 10 VM and Mac OS X (Catalina 10.15.7) with DL0100A1 RS8 and RS104 (2x: Both of FTDI and US Conv Dual 485 adapters)

 - **0.0.17** - bumped from 16 with the updates that set up either RS8 (HDL-0108-RSCPT) or the RS104 (HDL-0104-RS104) based on the hardwares.json and switches between driver interfaces depending (11/3/22)